Our bottom line

 Before applying, gather your address details for the last two years, your phone number and email address, current employment details, details of your annual income, and your main bank account sort code and account number.

-Is the Barclaycard Platinum 18-Month Balance Transfer/20-Month 0% Interest Purchase Card right for you?
+Is the Barclaycard Platinum 18-Month Balance Transfer/20-Month 0% Interest Purchase Card a good choice for you?

 The question to ask yourself is whether this particular combination of 0% features works for you.
 If clearing existing debt alone is your priority, you could look for a balance transfer card either with a longer introductory period or a lower transfer fee.
 If you don’t have much debt or clear your balance every month and don’t want 0% interest on purchases, you may do better with a card offering extras such as rewards and points.
 It depends on what you are after.